BackerKit/browser-extension/README.md

-# Likeastore Browser Extention
+# BackerTracker extension

-Augments Google search results with search from your likes.
+Shows the stats from your favorite crowdfunding projects

 ## Supported Browsers